The infamous white wines of Burgundy

 - Maurice Chapuis

 Today the appellation has two distinct sections.
 The vineyards found north of Meursault stretches seamlessly into the boundaries of Volnay – the terroir is exceptional, containing Bathonian limestone.
 South of the village, however, the soil is lighter in color – the best crus are situated close to the village of Blagny.
 Meursault does not boast any grand cru vineyards, but the best of its premier crus are easily the equal of Corton-Charlemagne and Montrachet.
 The best Meursault premier cru is very special indeed.
-It combines the best elements of Puligny Montrachet and Corton, offering a richness and a gorgeous buttery characteristic, underscored by textbook acidity and verve.
+It combines Puligny Montrachet and Corton’s best elements, offering a richness and a gorgeous buttery characteristic, underscored by textbook acidity and verve.

 Most collectors and connoisseurs would agree that the finest crus in Meursault are Les Perrieres, Les Genevrieres, and Les Charmes.
 They are all very distinct terroirs, unified by the consistency of quality and finesse.
 Les Perrieres is the most mineral, elegant and steely of the Meursault crus, typically bursting with aromas of honeysuckle, orange blossom, and apple.
 Above all, the cru should fool experienced tasters during a blind sampling that they are experiencing Chevalier Montrachet in all its glory.